When Your Partner Has A Lack of Empathy

 signs of a lack of empathy

-Lack of Emotional Support: Everyone needs extra comfort sometimes – a hug, kind word or listening ear.
+• Lack of Emotional Support: Everyone needs extra comfort sometimes – a hug, a kind word, or a listening ear.
 Does your partner fail to notice your bad days or offer support?
 This emotional distance suggests low empathy.

 Of course, occasional failures to connect emotionally are normal.
 Consistent issues, however, indicate an empathy problem that will only deepen without intervention.